Language Variants allows you to vary content by culture, so you can allow a content node to exist in multiple languages.

 You will always have one default language but each language can be set to mandatory.

-Enabling Language Variants on doctypes
+Enabling Language Variants on Document Types

-Now that there are two languages to vary the content with, it needs to be enabled on the document types.
+Now that there are two languages to vary the content with, it needs to be enabled on the Document Types.
 To do so:

-- Go to the document type in the Settings section.
+- Go to the Document Type in the Settings section.

-- In the top-right corner, go to Permissions and toggle Allow vary by culture.
+- Toggle Allow vary by culture.

 Working with Language Variants on content